hsinyenwu/Riboseq_protocol_2022/Example_analysis.md

 ## Note:
-1. This github page is for the [A custom library construction method for super-resolution ribosome profiling in Arabidopsis](https://www.biorxiv.org/content/10.1101/2022.07.14.499987v1.abstract) paper.
-Although the paper is about how to create Ribo-seq library.
+1. This github repository is for the [A custom library construction method for super-resolution ribosome profiling in Arabidopsis](https://www.biorxiv.org/content/10.1101/2022.07.14.499987v1.abstract) paper.
+Although this paper is about how to create Ribo-seq library.
 We provide a simple pipeline for the quality control.
 Please cite our paper if you find the information provided here is useful.
 2. You can run your code on locally (PC/Mac), linux server or linux cluster with properly installed/loaded software packages.
 3. You have to decide the $INPUT and $OUTPUT for each step.
 4. Here we provide a small example from the sample NEB1.
 The FASTA and transcriptome GTF files can be obtained from [TAIR](https://www.arabidopsis.org).
 Use Chrome browser.
 Connect as guest.